Where can I get advising?

 - Robbie Vermillion, Office Support Specialist

-The preferred method for contacting Undergraduate Programs Office staff or advisors is by email at email@example.com.
+The preferred method for contacting the MechSE Undergraduate Programs Office staff or advisors is by email at firstname.lastname@example.org.

-3) College of Engineering Office of Academic Programs
+3) The College of Engineering Undergraduate Programs Office (206 EH)

-At the college level, students can "walk-in" to see an academic advisor from 8:30 am to 4:30 pm, Monday through Friday, in 206 Engineering Hall.
+At the college level, students can "walk-in" to see an academic advisor from 8:30 - 11:45 am & 1:00 - 4:30 pm, Monday through Friday, in 206 Engineering Hall.
+For more information, visit the College of Engineering Undergraduate Advising Wiki page.

-If you have additional curriculum requirement and procedural questions that are not addressed by the information below, please refer to the MechSE Undergraduate Programs Office in 154 MEB or by email at email@example.com.
+If you have additional curriculum requirement or procedural questions that are not addressed in the MechSE Advising Manual, please contact the MechSE Undergraduate Programs Office by email at email@example.com.

 >> Click to expand any section below.